Westcliff Baptist Church

 What are our Sunday gatherings like?

-We love to praise God so we do through prayer and we sing choruses and hymns with a good music group to lead us.
-We believe prayer makes a difference so we pray together every week interceding for local, national and international issues.
+We love to praise God so we do through prayer and worship.
+We love to sing and believe prayer makes a difference so we pray together every week interceding for local, national and international issues.

 The Bible is really important to us and currently we're enjoying a preaching program led predominately by our minister; however some Sundays are led by different speakers who, together with Andrew, bring the Bible alive by teaching us, inspiring us, challenging us and showing us how it applies to our everyday lives.
-(Listen to some of the talks we've had on our Listen Again page).
+(Check out our Youtube recordings page).

 We use multimedia and have a good sound and viewing system plus an induction hearing loop.

-We take communion together every other week, and we try to be a caring and supportive community; we share each other’s cares and concerns and enjoy each other’s celebrations.
+We share communion together on the 4th Sunday of every month, and we try to be a caring and supportive community; we share each other’s cares and concerns and enjoy each other’s celebrations.
 We laugh a lot and are known to hang about for ages after church drinking tea/coffee, chatting and sharing news, pastoral needs and other concerns.
 We welcome anyone who seeks to love and follow the Lord Jesus Christ to join in.

 What else goes on at WBC?